 - Read General Rules. - Grain sorghum exhibits need not be mature.
-Effort should be made, however, to secure as mature entries as possible (Ten heads make exhibit). - 3.
-Members will be limited to one exhibit in each class. - 4.
-Products exhibited in this department must have been grown by 4-H/FFA member in current project year. - 5.
-All classes calling for a gallon sample (in a glass jar) may have a 2 1⁄2 to 3 inch diameter cylinder placed in the gallon container to reduce the amount of grain to about 3 quarts. - A Grand and Reserve Grand Champion crops exhibit may be selected, if quality merits.
+Efforts should be made, however, to secure as mature entries as possible (Ten heads make exhibit). - Members will be limited to one exhibit in each class. - Products exhibited in this department must have been grown by 4-H member in the current project year. - All classes calling for a gallon sample (in a glass jar) may have a 2 1⁄2 to 3-inch diameter cylinder placed in the gallon container to reduce the amount of grain to about 3 quarts. - A Grand and Reserve Grand Champion crops exhibit may be selected, if quality merits.